 Table 18.
 Chemical Weed Control in Peanuts (cont.)
-F Herbicide and Formulation Pounds Active Ingredient Per Acre Precautions and Remarks the ALS inhibi mer amaranth and other pigweed iting herbicides imazapic, chlorimuron, 2,4-DB, MOA 4 0.25 Suppresses and does not completely (Buryrc 200 2 SL) (16 fl oz) control Palmer amaranth and other pigweed species that exceed 8 inches. + + Suppression of weeds exceeding 12 lactofen, MOA 14 0.20 inches will be less than suppression of smaller weeds.
+Herbicide and Formulation Pounds Active Ingredient Per Acre Precautions and Remarks Postemergence, Suppression of large Palmer amaranth and other pigweed species that are resistant to the ALS inhibiting herbicides imazapic, chlorimuron imazethapyr, and diclosulam 2,4-DB, MOA 4 0.25 Suppresses and does not completely (Buryrc 200 2 SL) (16 fl oz) control Palmer amaranth and other pigweed species that exceed 8 inches. + + Suppression of weeds exceeding 12 lactofen, MOA 14 0.20 inches will be less than suppression of smaller weeds.
 Do not expect (Cobra 2 EC) (12.5 fl oz) suppression to exceed 60%.
 Applying or or 2,4-DB 3 to 4 days prior to Ultra Blazer or Cobra may be more effective than tank acifluorfen, MOA 14 0.38 mixtures of 2,4-DB with Ultra Blazer or (Ultra Blazer 2 L) (1.5 pt) Cobra.
-Cobra is generally more effective on larger Palmer amaranth and other 2,4-DB, MOA 4 0.25 pigweed species than Ultra Blazer.
+Cobra is generally more effective - on larger Palmer amaranth and other 2,4-DB, MOA 4 0.25 pigweed species than Ultra Blazer.
 (Butyrac 200 2 SL) (16 fl oz) Apply crop oil concentrate at 1 gallon per 100 gallons water with acifluorfen then then or lactofen.
 See product labels for lactofen, MOA 14 0.20 comments on spray volume and effects on peanut especially during pod set and (Cobra 2 EC) (12.5 fl oz) pod fill.
 Higher spray volumes are more or or effective by increasing spray coverage of the contact herbicides Ultra Blazer and acifluorfen, MOA 14 0.38 Cobra.
 (Ultra Blazer 2 L) (1.5 pt) Two applications of 2,4-DB spaced 10 2,4-DB, MOA 4 0.25 to 14 days apart will suppress Palmer (Butyrac 200 2 L) (16 oz) amaranth and other pigweed species.
-Although suppression by 2,4-DB is low than sequential or tank mix application 2,4-DB and acifluorfen or lactofen within two weeks after application, suppression then then 2,4-DB, MOA 4 0.25 (Butyrac 200 2 L) (16 oz) by sequential applications of 2,4-DB 4 to 5 weeks after initial application is only slightly lower than suppression by sequential or tank mix application of 2,4-DB and Ultra Blazer or Cobra.
+Although suppression by 2,4-DB is lower then then than sequential or tank mix application of 2,4-DB, MOA 4 0.25 2,4-DB and acifluorfen or lactofen within two weeks after application, suppression (Butyrac 200 2 L) (16 oz) by sequential applications of 2,4-DB 4 to 5 weeks after initial application is only slightly lower than suppression by sequential or tank mix application of 2,4- DB and Ultra Blazer or Cobra.